-When leading a team and a decision is called for, what happens?
+When leading a team and a decision is needed, what happens?
 Is it silence or negotiation and debate?

-Let’s assume that the right people have been assembled for the team; you have the subject-matter experts to be able to make the right decisions.
+Let’s assume that you have assembled the right people for the team; you have the subject-matter experts to be able to make the right decisions.
 But just having the right experts at the table does not guarantee project success.
 It also takes the right team dynamics and behaviors.
 How do we judge if we have the right dynamics and behaviors?
 One way to discover is, when a question is asked, three things can happen:

-Obviously the first option is what we want from our team.
+The first option is what we want from our team.
 But what if we have option 2 or 3?
-What a leader must learn is why are some or all of these team members quiet?
-Is it because they are unsure or selfish… Let’s think about these three behaviors.
+What a leader needs to learn is, why are some or all of these team members quiet?
+Is it because they are unsure or selfish.
+Let’s think about these three behaviors.

 If your team is #3, a leader must diagnose the silence.
-You have subject-matter experts that have not opinions or perspective on a decision?
+Do you have subject-matter experts that have no opinions or perspective on a decision?
 These are the causes of silence: